1mystic/1mystic/README.md

 ## 🌟 About Me

-I'm a passionate Computer Science Engineering student at LNCTE, Bhopal (2023 - 2027).
+I'm a CSE undergrad student, majoring in Data Science.
 I specialize in **web development**, **data science**, and **cloud technologies**.
 I'm driven by the power of code to turn ideas into reality and constantly strive to enhance my technical skills.

 ---